EdOber-DA/leaflet-challenge/README.md

 - Code:

-  * [Part-1 JavaScript code "logic.js":](Leaflet-Step-1/static/js/logic.js) Uses D3 to load the GeoJSON formatted feature set, and passes to geoJson function to parse, adding the formatted popups markers and legend.
+  * [Part-1 JavaScript code "logic.js":](Leaflet-Step-1/static/js/logic.js) Uses d3.json to load the geoJSON formatted feature set, and passes to geoJson function to parse, adding the formatted popups markers and legend.

-  * [Part-2 JavaScript code "logic.js":](Leaflet-Step-2/static/js/logic.js) Uses D3 to load the GeoJSON formatted feature set, and passes to geoJson function to parse, adding the formatted popups markers and legend.
+  * [Part-2 JavaScript code "logic.js":](Leaflet-Step-2/static/js/logic.js) Uses d3.json to load the 2 geoJSON formatted feature sets, and passes them to geoJson function to parse, adding the formatted popups markers and legend.
+Also has extended map section adding the layeres and controls.

-* CSS:
+- CSS:

   * [Part-1 CSS Style Sheet:](Leaflet-Step-1/static/css/style.css) Style sheet for Part 1 site.